Alcohol Catering

 2. Temporary Liquor License

-A temporary liquor license allows you to serve and store alcohol for a set period of time.
+A temporary liquor license allows you to serve and store alcohol for a set period.
 Sometimes referred to as a one-day license or special event license, these licenses are required for most catering businesses.
 Remember that if you apply for a temporary liquor license, alcohol can only be consumed within your venue.
 To make sure your event adheres to the standards set by your permit, answer the following questions:

 • How many people will be in attendance?
 The more people that attend, the more alcohol you will need to serve.